Sigma-Delta Neural Network Conversion on Loihi 2: Methodology

 Loihi 2's neurocores are only capable of integer arithmetic, so the network needs to be quantized.
 Instead of developing our own quantization approach, we aimed to make our ANN-SDNN conversion method compatible with standard quantization schemes.
 We started with PyTorch's post-training static quantization~\cite{Paszke_PyTorch_An_Imperative_2019} which converts the weights ($w$) and activations ($x$) from floating-point (FP32) to 8-bit integer ($w_q$, $x_q$), while biases ($b$) were maintained in FP32.
 The quantization used an affine mapping defined by a floating-point scale ($s$) and an integer zero-point ($z$) for each tensor $x_{float}=s\times(x_q-z)$ for activations and similarly for weights $w_{float}=w\times(w_q-z)$.
 In PyTorch, the matrix multiplication is performed in integer arithmetic and the resulting integer accumulator is rescaled and combined with the FP32 bias before being re-quantized for processing by the next layer.
 The effective floating-point computation performed is: $y_{float i,k}=k\sum (x_{q,ik}-z_x)\times(w_{q,jk}-z_w))\times(s_x \times s_w)+b_{float,j}$.

 For deployment on Loihi 2, direct application of the floating-point scales is not possible.
 The version of the sigma-delta neuron microcode developed by Intel only allows rescaling by powers of two (bit-shifts).
 To maintain compatibility with the PyTorch quantization scales, we needed to modify the sigma-delta neuron microcode.
 We extracted the per-layer input scale ($s_x$), weight scale ($s_w$), and output scale ($s_y$) from the quantized PyTorch model using custom python code.
-The necessary rescaling factor for a layer, $R=s_y \times s_x \times s_w$, was then implemented in the Loihi microcode using fixed-point arithmetic.
-Specifically, the 24-bit accumulated pre-activation value within the neuron was multiplied by a pre-computed 24-bit integer scaling factor ($scale$) derived from $R$, and subsequently right-shifted by a pre-computed exponent ($scale\_exp$) to approximate the division by $s_y$.
-The loihi microcode then implemented $y=(accumulator \times scale)>>scale\_exp$ to ensure the result remained within an 8-bit range for the next layer's input, preventing overflow in the next layer's 24-bit accumulator.
+The necessary rescaling factor for a layer, $R=s_y \times s_x \times s_w$, was then implemented in the Loihi 2 microcode using fixed-point arithmetic.
+Specifically, the 24-bit accumulated pre-activation value within the neuron was multiplied by a pre-computed 24-bit integer scaling factor ($scale$) derived from $R$, and subsequently right-shifted by a pre-computed exponent ($scale_{exp}$) to approximate the division by $s_y$.
+The Loihi 2 microcode then implemented $y=(accumulator \times scale)>>scale_{exp}$ to ensure the result remained within an 8-bit range for the next layer's input, preventing overflow in the next layer's 24-bit accumulator.
 The bias was similarly rescaled during conversion and added to the accumulator before scaling.
-This method was inspired by Jacob et all \cite{jacob_quantization_2017}.
+This method was inspired by Jacob et al. \cite{jacob_quantization_2017}.
 The full redesigned microcode is shown in pseudocode in Algorithm \ref{alg:new}.
+Our method deploys the converted model on Loihi 2 using an initial delta layer executing on the CPU to produce graded delta spikes from a sequence of RBG frames [0, 255] where $spike_i = frame_i - frame_{i-1}$.
+The spikes are passed to Loihi 2 which performed the convolution operation and the sigma-delta neurons.
+The resulting spikes are received from Loihi 2 and added to a running sum to calculate output activations.
+These output activation frames were then dequantized using the final layer scaling factor from the quantized PyTorch model.
+These floating point outputs are interpreted as a YOLOv3-style grid of $14\times14$ cells each with associated x-y locations and probability scores for each of the 3 bounding boxes (Fig.~\ref{fig: ann-sdnn}C).
+In our work, we leveraged nxkernel (v0.3.0) to deploy the model on Loihi 2, enabling more efficient mapping of our architecture to the hardware and better utilization of its event-driven computation capabilities.
+Inference was run in \textit{fall-through mode} which runs 16 SNN simulation timesteps for each input and thereby allowing spikes to propagate through the network and corresponding output.
+This contrasts with nxkernel's \textit{pipelined mode} in which a new frame enters the network at each timestep and each layer of the network processes a different frame each step.
+Selecting \textit{fall-through mode} gives us a dramatic advantage in latency for a small cost in throughput.